End of Sentence

 End of Sentence is a 2019 drama film starring John Hawkes, Logan Lerman and Sarah Bolger and directed by Elfar Adalsteins.
-Upon its release, the movie received widespread critical acclaim.
+Upon its release, the movie received critical acclaim.

 Plot

 Frank Fogle, a widower, reluctantly embarks on a journey to honour his wife's last wish of spreading her ashes in a remote lake in her native Ireland and a promise of taking his estranged son, Sean, along for the trip.
 As Sean steps out of prison the last thing on his mind is a foreign road trip with his alienated father.
 What he needs is a fresh start in the United States.
 But when his travel plans collapse he reluctantly accepts his father's proposal in return for a ticket to the West Coast and a promise that they never have to see each other again.
 Between a disconcerting Irish wake, the surfacing of an old flame, the pick up of a pretty hitchhiker and plenty of unresolved issues, the journey becomes a little more than father and son had bargained for.